Graceli95/my-portfolio/GLInfo.md

 ### **C. Quick Contact CTA**

-- "Ready to collaborate on your next project?"
+- "Ready to work together?"
+- "Let's create something amazing together.
+I'm always open to discussing new opportunities and ideas."
-- Button linking to Contact page
+- Button: **Get In Touch** linking to Contact page

 ---